From Insomnia To Sexsomnia, Unlocking The 'Secret World' Of Sleep

 On his recommendation that you read before bed

-Provided you are not reading on a on a tablet or a laptop, [and instead an] old style, analog book, I would highly recommend.
+Provided you are not reading on a tablet or a laptop, [and instead an] old-style analog book, I would highly recommend.
 It's a good way of reducing your light exposure.
 Keeping your mind a little bit active so that you're not concentrating on the prospect of having to drift off to sleep until you're really tired.
 It's a very good way of keeping your mind occupied.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.